Schools of Graduate and Professional Programs / Writing CenterAvoiding Plagiarism

 Anti-Plagiarism Strategies for Research Papers – Robert Harris, author of The Plagiarism Handbook

-Defining and Avoiding Plagiarism: WPS Statement on Best Practices– Council of Writing Program Administrators
+Defining and Avoiding Plagiarism: WPA Statement on Best Practices– Council of Writing Program Administrators